RTXteam/RTX-KG2/README.md

-but it appears that UMLS is encumbered by a license preventing redistribution so I have not hosted them on a public server for download; but you can get it for free at the [UMLS website](https://www.nlm.nih.gov/research/umls/) if you agree to the UMLS licenses) and it uploads the final output `kg2.json.gz` file to the public S3 bucket `rtx-kg2-public`.
+but it appears that UMLS is encumbered by a license preventing redistribution so I have not hosted them on a public server for download; but you can get it for free at the [UMLS website](https://www.nlm.nih.gov/research/umls/) if you agree to the UMLS license terms) and it uploads the final output `kg2.json.gz` file to the public S3 bucket `rtx-kg2-public`.
 Alternatively, you can set up your own S3 bucket to which to copy the gzipped KG2 JSON file, or you can comment the line out of `build-kg2.sh` that copies the final gzipped JSON file to S3.
 You will also need to place a file `RTXConfiguration-config.json` in the S3 bucket